Quarterly summary – April to June 2026

 In late December 2025 a planning application was put in for a temporary (or semi-permanent) site for 21 pitches for van dwellers on Lanercost Road in Southmead (see below).
 There was no consultation with us as ward councillors or with local residents about the usage of this as a meanwhile site.
 This was covered by local BBC news, with coverage on their website, Points West and Radio Bristol.

-Van dwellers – illegal encampment in Southmead
+Van dwellers – unauthorised encampment in Southmead

 Bristol has one of the highest numbers of van dwellers of any city in the UK.
 With rents soaring and a lack of affordable housing, many people are turning to alternative forms of living.
 The number of van dwellers has increased significantly in recent years, it’s estimated that there are now over 600 across the city, the Downs being just one place where they are congregated.
 The council is considering setting up what’s called ‘meanwhile sites’, where unused land planned for development is allocated for temporary accommodation use.

-In January a small community of van dwellers set up on council owned land on Lanercost Road in Southmead, access being enabled by a gate put in by the council.
-This is an illegal encampment without planning permission.
+In January 2025 a small community of van dwellers set up on council owned land on Lanercost Road in Southmead, access being enabled by a gate put in by the council.
+This is an unauthorised encampment without planning permission.
 It has no running water, no wastewater facility and no proper toilets, these are basic requirements for any temporary accommodation.
 Local residents and the BBC were told by the van dwellers the council encouraged them to move there from Lockleaze.

 Ash die-back